omab/django-social-auth/doc/intro.rst

 Introduction
 ============

-Django Social Auth is an easy to setup social authentication/authorization mechanism for Django projects.
+Django Social Auth is an easy way to setup social authentication/authorization mechanism for Django projects.

 Crafted using base code from django-twitter-oauth_ and django-openid-auth_,